farnazs/accessibility/docs/templates/index.md

 1. Replace all bracketed `[placeholders]` with actual content
 2. Update the date in `YYYY-MM-DD` format
 3. Fill in the WAVE Tool Reference section with content from the official WAVE documentation
-4. Provide specific details in the TDM Solution section based on your issue and PR
+4. Provide specific details in the Project Team Solution section based on your issue and PR
 5. Add actual screenshot URLs to replace `IMAGE_URL` placeholders
 6. Add all contributor GitHub handles in the Credits section (wiki page author, PR author and reviewers)
 7. Remove or add screenshot sections as needed